transition-zero/tz-client/docs/index.md

 ## Purpose

-The Python Client and API have been crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by [TransitionZero](https://www.transitionzero.org/).
+The Python Client and API have been crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by <a href="https://www.transitionzero.org/" target="_blank">TransitionZero</a>.

 ## Audience